LucasDelfino92/morrowindsharp/mw2.md

 Depending on which mods you've decided to install, there may be no patching at all to be done, or quite a bit of it.
 This section comes last because these patches can be safely installed once you are over with the rest (they contain no assets that require a special installation order).

-If you have installed any of the following combinations, download and install the patches from the linked pages.
+If appropriate, download and install the following patches:

 - [**Hunter's Mark + Patch for Purists Patch**](https://www.nexusmods.com/morrowind/mods/49232) by Sigourn
 Patch for Purists reworks how four of Bloodmoon's containers Leveled Item lists work, fixing an issue where you could potentially find only one arrow or bolt in them.
 Hunter's Mark replaces the contents of three of these four fixed containers to guarantee Huntsman Arrows instead.
 This patch adds Huntsman Arrows to the missing Container (bm_nordictomb_02).